akhodakivskiy/VimFx/documentation/commands.md

 markers with hints are shown for some elements.
 By typing the letters of a hint something is done to that element, depending on the command.

+Another way to find links on the page is to use `g/`.
+It’s like the regular find command (`/`), except that it searches links only.

 Which elements get hints depends on the command as well:

 - `f` and `af`: Anything clickable—links, buttons, form controls.